nicolas-van/pygreen/README.markdown

 PyGreen was primarily created to be a static web site generator more effective than existing ones.
 The problem of existing site generators like Jekyll or Hyde is that they have a fixed number of features.
-Even if their creators try to add new features those will not be correctly documented, so the users do not know how to use them.
+Even if their creators try to add advanced features those will not be correctly documented, so the users do not know how to use them.

 The fact that PyGreen has a small set of features **is a feature**.
 You don't need to spend hours to read crappy documentation before discovering it's